-Alkalinity measures the concentration of one salt, Calcium Carbonate, which is beneficial to the aquatic ecosystem.
-The carbonate ions are able to accept protons from acids, making it a natural buffer.
-This means that as acidic substances enter the lake, the carbonate is able to buffer against severe changes in pH that could pose a threat to the ecosystem.
-This year the Alkalinity was at a healthy level for all tests.
-Pollutants Finally, the lake is tested for Sulfate, Fluoride, and Chloride as indicators of pollution.
-These molecules should be present in the water naturally, but elevevated levels can indicate pollution from within the watershed and may pose a risk to the ecosystem.
+Finally, the lake is tested for Sulfate, Fluoride, and Chloride as indicators of pollution.
+These molecules should be present in the water naturally, but elevated levels can indicate pollution from within the watershed and may pose a risk to the ecosystem.
 Throughout the year, the sulfate and fluoride concentrations were within their target ranges.
 Chloride was above the target range for the whole summer, but improved over the course of the year.

 Chloride is a major constituent of total salinity.
 The depth profile protocol was followed and measurements were taken for salinity.
 This allowed us to see how this parameter changed throughout the water column.
 We also used the readings and volume at each depth to calculate a volume weighted load.

 The first graph shows the average annual salinity at 3-foot depth intervals.
 This graph shows the salinity increases with depth and ranges from about 500 parts per million at the surface to about 1,500 parts per million in the deepest portion of the lake.
-This year, there was a significant decline in the salinity in the deeper water.
+This year, there wasn't a stark increase in the salinity in the deeper water, compared to 2022.

 Based on the amount of water at each depth interval and the concentration of salts, we calculated a total salt load for the lake.
 The second graph shows those calculated loads during each testing event.
-The salinity fluctuated throughout the summer, but this year showed a marked decrease in the salinity load, helping a downward trend over the testing history.
+The salinity fluctuated throughout the summer, but this year showed a slight decrease in the salinity load, assisting a downward trend over the testing history.